 This course is designed to introduce the student to the entry level duties and knowledge of a Medical Assistant as well as provide an understanding of the career path for Medical Assisting.
-The student can identify the instruments used by a medical office for patient assessment.
+The student will be able to identify the instruments used by a medical office for patient assessment.
 The student will learn basic first aid techniques, basic nutritional concepts, digestion, infection control techniques, and spread of infection, as well as basics of blood typing for donors and recipients.
 The course is designed to facilitate a conceptual overview of the Medical Assisting field.

-This course provides a basic knowledge of the structure and function of the human body.
+This course provides a basic knowledge of the structure and function of human body.
 Students are first introduced to an overview of the organization of the human body from the cellular level through organ systems.
 They continue with in depth discussion and lectures of each body system(The Human Body: An Orientation) and Basic Chemistry, Skin and Body Membranes, The Nervous System, Special Senses, The Endocrine System, Blood, The Cardiovascular System, The Lymphatic System and Body Defenses, The Respiratory System, The Urinary System, and the Reproductive System.
 Students also learn how these systems work together to achieve homeostasis, a balanced state.

-This course introduces the student to all administrative and clerical procedures encountered in an outpatient medical facility and specialty offices.
-The student will learn how tomake appointments, and maintain medical records, including electronic medical records.
+This course introduces the student to all the administrative and clerical procedures that are encountered in an outpatient medical facility and specialty offices.
+The student will learn how to make appointments, and maintain medical record, including electronic medical records.
 The student will be introduced to basic patient care skills such as obtaining vital signs and preparing patients for laboratory tests.
-The student will be competent in all CLIA waived diagnostic testingdone in a doctor's office such as drug screen, hemoglobin, micro hematocrit, blood glucose analysis, cholesterol testing, urinalysis, and other specimen collection.
-In addition, the student will have instruction in medical terminology, human growth & development, and Anatomy and Physiology lab components.
+The student will be competent in all CLIA waived diagnostic testing done in a doctor's office such as drug screen, hemoglobin, micro hematocrit, blood glucose analysis, cholesterol testing, urinalysis, and other specimen collection.
+In addition, the student will have instruction in medical terminology, human growth & development, and Anatomy and Physiology lab component.

 This course will focus on students furthering their skills of preparing patients for physical examination, and specialty exams.
-Students will learn proper patient positioning and assist in surgical procedures performed in a doctor's office, incorporating sterile technique while following all OSHA regulations.
+Students will learn proper patient positioning, as well as assisting in surgical procedures performed in a doctor's office, incorporating sterile technique while following all OSHA regulations.
 All students will be competent in the proper care of instruments, including sanitization and proper sterilization.
-Instructions will be given in performing subcutaneous, intradermal, and intramuscular injections of medications.
+Instruction will be given in performing subcutaneous, intradermal, and intramuscular injections of medications.
 Students will also be taught phlebotomy, electrocardiography, basic principles of pharmacology, and wound care.

 This course is designed to explore personal and occupational responsibilities of the practicing Medical Assistant.
-Emphasis is placed on interaction between the clinician and patient and disease pathology through each body system.
-Topics include cardiac disease and disorders, respiratory diseases and disorders, endocrine diseases and disorders, reproductive system disease and disorders, and other body systems.
-Upon completion, students willbe able to understand and deal with the complexities of clinician/patient encounters, identify, and understand different body system disorders and diseases, prioritize patient care interventions based on identification of problem or disorder, and confidently understand and identify differentmedical procedure terms.
-Students will also be competent in clinical and administrative skills necessary for comprehensive patient care and strengthening professional communications and interactions.
+Emphasis is placed on interaction between the clinician and the patient, as well as disease pathology through each of the body systems.
+Topics include cardiac disease and disorders, respiratory diseases and disorders, endocrine diseases and disorders, reproductive system disease and disorders, as well as the other body systems.
+Upon completion, students will be able to understand and deal with the complexities of clinician/patient encounters, identify, and understand different body system disorders and diseases, prioritize patient care interventions based on identification of problem or disorder, and confidently understand and identify different medical procedure terms.
+Student will also be competent in clinical and administrative skills necessary for comprehensive patient care and strengthening professional communications and interactions.
 Upon completion, students should be able to function as an entry-level health care professional.